Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Experiments

 \cref{tab:rf_reg} shows the results of random forest regression for predicting algorithm performance from LON features.
 For \texttt{success\_rate}, the cross-validated $R^2$ ($R^2_{\text{cv}}$) of CMA-ES is $0.775$, $0.851$, and $0.939$ at $d=2, 5, 10$, respectively.
 For DE, the corresponding values are $0.638$, $0.838$, and $0.901$.
 Prediction accuracy improves with dimensionality for both algorithms.
 At first glance, the rising $R^2_{\text{cv}}$ with dimensionality appears counterintuitive.
 As seen in \cref{heatmap}, the \texttt{success\_rate} distribution becomes increasingly bimodal as $d$ increases, especially for DE, where near-zero and near-one values dominate.
 Under this bimodality, the regression task reduces to distinguishing easy from hard instances, so part of the rise in $R^2_{\text{cv}}$ at higher $d$ reflects a sharper separation of the target variable rather than stronger intrinsic predictability of LON features.
 Nevertheless, the consistently lower $R^2_{\text{cv}}$ for DE compared to CMA-ES, despite DE's stronger bimodality, indicates that LON features capture aspects of CMA-ES behavior that go beyond the easy/hard distinction.

-For \texttt{conv\_time}, $R^2_{\text{cv}}$ is substantially lower: CMA-ES achieves $0.649$, $0.173$, and $0.459$, and DE achieves $0.507$, $0.231$, and $0.153$, at $d=2, 5, 10$ respectively.
+For \texttt{conv\_time}, $R^2_{\text{cv}}$ is substantially lower: CMA-ES achieves $0.650$, $0.173$, and $0.459$, and DE achieves $0.507$, $0.231$, and $0.153$ at $d=2, 5, 10$, respectively.
 These values show no consistent trend with dimensionality and are uniformly lower than those for \texttt{success\_rate}, suggesting that predicting convergence time is difficult with the present features.
 This matches the correlation analysis above, which showed that the association between \texttt{conv\_time} and LON features weakens in higher dimensions.

-\subsubsection{Answer to RQ3.}
+\subsubsection{Answer to RQ3:}

-LON features derived from our BoA definition enable random forest regression to predict the \texttt{success\_rate} of CMA-ES and DE with $R^2_{\text{cv}}$ ranging from $0.64$ to $0.94$, with \texttt{in\_strength\_opt} and \texttt{global\_funnel\_size} showing the strongest correlations with \texttt{success\_rate}.
-While part of the accuracy gain at higher $d$ is attributable to the increasing bimodality of \texttt{success\_rate}, the CMA-ES–DE comparison suggests that LON features also provide predictive information beyond the easy/hard distinction.
-Prediction of \texttt{conv\_time} is substantially less accurate ($R^2_{\text{cv}} \leq 0.65$), indicating that the present LON features do not sufficiently capture the landscape structures governing convergence speed.
+LON features derived from our BoA definition enable random forest regression to predict the \texttt{success\_rate} of CMA-ES and DE with $R^2_{\text{cv}}$ ranging from $0.64$ to $0.94$, with \texttt{in\_strength\_opt} and \texttt{funnel\_size\_opt} showing the strongest correlations with \texttt{success\_rate}.
+While part of the accuracy gain at higher $d$ is attributable to the increasing bimodality of \texttt{success\_rate}, the comparison between CMA-ES and DE suggests that LON features also provide predictive information beyond the easy/hard distinction.
+In contrast, prediction of \texttt{conv\_time} is notably less accurate ($R^2_{\text{cv}} \leq 0.65$), indicating that the present LON features do not sufficiently capture the landscape structures governing convergence speed.